Krzysztof-Gatka/Portfolio_mealselect/README.md

   - (Shopping List) add animations for adding and removing elements
   - (Authentication) display error messages for login and sign in
   - (CSS) find colors for the app

+What i learnt:
+  - Think about layout and color pallete at the beginning of project development